priyansh18/birdchime-appointment-booking/README.md

 # Birdchime Appointment Booking System

 A full-stack appointment booking application with an interactive calendar view, built with React (frontend) and Node.js/Express (backend).
+This application allows users to book, view, and manage appointments through an intuitive interface.

 ## Features